michalroziel/notes/Machine Learning/Introduction.md

 we learn to approximate arbitrary functions
 	any function that evaluates to true / false

+## Supervised Methods
+Require  Pior Data to learn from, and be able to predict a target feature

+## Unsupervised Methods
+Don't require previous Data, Try to make sense out of the Data itself, e.g group DataPoints, or locate Outliers

+## Semi-supervised Learning
+Takes both labeled Data (for which the target feaeture is known) And unlabeled Data (for which target is unknown)
+## Reinforcement Learning
+Learns to choose suitable Actions to be able to maximize a Reward Function

 # Remember :
 Types of Features : Nominal, Ordinal, Numerical Features ...

+# Chapter 2 : Regression

+	Aims at predicting a numerical Target Feature

+One ore more features,
+we want to predict another feature, they are numerical we need to make a model assumption

+x-axis feature is given
+y-axis feature we want to predict

+for hte training data, we know the correct value for y

+we identify a plane, find a plane that best approximates data points how can we fit more complex data points ?

+# Chapter 3 : Classification

+	Aims at prediciting a nominal target feature based on one or multiple numerical features

+### Example applications:

+- classify an incoming e-mail as spam or not-spam

+-  determine sentiment (e.g., negative, neutral, positive) of a customer review for a specific product

+# Chapter 4 : Clustering

+	Aims at revealing the structure of data by grouping data points

+	Similiar Points are grouped, dissimilar ones are separated

+### Example applications:

+- identify segments of customers based on their purchase histories (e.g., for marketing campaigns)

+- group newspaper articles according to topic (e.g., to build a portal organized by topics)

+# Neural Networks

+	Are the BackBone of Modern Aritifial Intelligence Drive Image recognition, Large Language models

+# Summary

+	Machine learning aims at gaining insights from data and making predictions based on it

+- Nominal, ordinal, and numerical features differ in the operations that can be applied to them

+- Regression and classification methods are supervised and predict a numerical and nominal target feature, respectively based on other (numerical) features

+- Clustering methods are unsupervised and group similar data points together